XuekunLi1/xuekunli1.github.io/_pages/about.md

 •	20/06/2023  I graduated from the BEng Robotics and Automation course at Leeds Beckett University with a First Class Honours degree.

+•	12/10/2022  I was awarded the Scientific Content Winner in the NSERP academic poster showcase.

+•	26/08/2022  I developed External Human-Machine Interfaces (eHMIs) for the first ever UK 'ghost driver' study.

+•	20/06/2022  I participated in the Nottingham Summer Engineering Research Programme (NSERP) and joined the Human Factors Research Group (HFRG) as a research assistant.

 Selected Projects